In the words of Julia Childs, “With enough butter, anything is good.”

 Ways to detect adulteration in butter

-Palm test: Place a small amount of butter on your palm; if it starts to melt by itself due to body heat, it is pure butter.
+Place a small amount of butter on your palm.
+If it begins to melt naturally from your body heat, it is likely to be pure.

 The Bottom Line: